|

 You can’t control the behavior of others, and many people don’t think logically when interacting with animals.
 Preventing a fight or biting incident ensures you aren’t found legally liable for an accident, and your pet doesn’t pay the consequences.

-Consider using a muzzle when taking your aggressive dog for walks.
-This protective measure prevents your pet from biting someone who doesn’t ask for permission before approaching and touching your dog.
+Consider using a muzzle when walking your dog, especially if it is aggressive.
+This protective measure prevents your pet from biting someone who approaches and touches your dog without permission.

-Muzzles can also protect you if your pet runs into a triggering situation and you need to get them out quickly.
+Muzzles can also protect you if your pet encounters a triggering situation and you need to remove them quickly.

-Use a strong leash or harness whenever you’re in public with your dog— even in off-leash or accepting areas.
+Use a strong leash or harness whenever you’re in public with your dog—even in off-leash or designated areas.
 You’ll have to get creative if you don’t have ample space for your dog to roam at home.
-Look for enclosed outdoor spaces or visit parks during the off hours.
+Look for enclosed outdoor spaces or visit parks during off-hours.

 You can also get vests that say “Do not pet” in bold letters.
-It’s also important to advocate for your pet and vocalize this boundary.
+It’s also essential to advocate for your pet and clearly establish this boundary.

 Create a safe, engaging environment